2018 United States House of Representatives elections in Florida: District 6

 The 6th district is located in the Surf Coast region and includes the cities of Daytona Beach, Deltona, and Palm Coast.
-Republican Ron DeSantis, who has represented the district since 2013, was re-elected to a third term with 59% of the vote in 2016.
-He did not run for re-election in 2018, rather opting to run for Governor of Florida.
-Florida's 6th district is one of the 20 Republican held seats included in the second round of seats targeted by the Democratic Congressional Campaign Committee in 2018.
+Incumbent Republican Ron DeSantis, who had represented the district since 2013, was re-elected to a third term with 59% of the vote in 2016.
+He did not run for re-election in 2018, rather opting to run for governor of Florida.
+The district had a PVI of R+7.